pekkaklarck/robot-libraries-why-and-how/README.md

 The presentation is prerecorded and will be streamed at a certain time, but conference participants can also watch it on their own pace either before or after that.
-There is, however, a live Q&A after streaming you may want to participate especially if you have questions related to the created keyword.
+There is, however, a live Q&A after streaming that you may want to participate especially if you have questions related to the created library or other topics.

 The presentation will eventually be made publicly available, but that is not going to happen in the near future.
 If you want see the presentation now, get a ticket to the conference via https://robocon.io!
-Notice that all profits from the conference are spent for future Robot Framework development.